-How to Configure a Secure VPN Connection in MacOS
+macOS VPN Setup: Configure a Secure VPN Connection

-You want to surf anonymously, or connect to your home network when on vacation?
-You can, and all you need is a virtual private network (VPN) connection.
-Setting up a VPN connection is a piece of cake on MacOS devices.
-We'll show you how!
+Do you want to surf anonymously, or connect to your home network when on vacation?
+You can with a virtual private network (VPN).
+Setting up a VPN connection is a piece of cake on macOS devices and in this article, we'll show you how.

-A VPN serves two primary functions, either of which determines how to configure it in MacOS.
+A VPN serves two main purposes: Deciding which of these applies to you determines how to configure it in macOS.

-1. You can use a VPN connection to login to a network that you are physically removed from, for example, when you are working remotely and need to connect to your office's intranet.
-So long as you have the access data for the network, you can establish a connection to it using the settings in MacOS, without any additional software or services.
+1. You can use a VPN to log in to a remote network, such as, if you're working from home but want to access your office's intranet.
+So long as you have the login data for the network, you can connect through your Mac's settings, without any additional software or services.

-2. If your goal is to beef-up your security and anonymity when surfing online, or to change your server location (for example, to access geo-blocked streaming content, or to circumvent restrictive Internet controls in places like China), you will need to acquire the services of an third-party VPN provider.
+2. If your goal is to enhance your digital security and anonymity, or to change your server location (for example, to access geo-blocked streaming content, or bypass restrictive censorship in places like China), you will need a third-party VPN provider.

-Creating a VPN connection in MacOS can be completed in a few simple steps.
+Creating a VPN connection in macOS only takes a few simple steps.

 1) Click on the Apple symbol in the upper left-hand corner of your screen and select System Settings.

 2) Look for Network in the menu, and click on it.